YallaCalculators

 AED 5,000/month spend

-To unlock 5% rewards
+To unlock 5% on groceries/utilities/education/fuel

 Important:

-4. FAB Share Standard
+4. FAB SHARE Standard (closed to new applicants)

 5. ADCB Talabat Card